bdrupieski/bdrupieski.github.io/_posts/2016-12-30-building-a-twitter-bot-to-retweet-anagrams.md

 They're also [posted to Tumblr](http://anagrammatweest.tumblr.com/).

+Note: I edited this post on 8/5/2017 to update screenshots to reflect cosmetic changes to the app since I first wrote this post.
+They're immaterial except when noted explicitly.

 # Background

 A little over a year ago, I wrote a small app in Scala to find anagrams in the Twitter firehose.
 That code is [here](https://github.com/bdrupieski/FindTwitterAnagrams), and I wrote a blog post about the process of finding a way to score anagram matches [here](http://blog.briandrupieski.com/finding-anagrams-on-twitter).
 This was inspired by an existing twitter bot, [anagramatron](https://twitter.com/anagramatron), that finds and retweets anagrams.
 I did this because I thought finding a good metric for scoring how interesting an anagram is (in other words, how likely you'd want to retweet it or share it with others) is an interesting problem, so I wanted to try it myself.